A Larger Collection…

 What if I no longer need an item I requested?

-BORROWERS ARE RESPONSIBLE FOR READING THE ILL POLICY DOCUMENT.
-Return postage will be charged for each item NOT picked up.
-Please call the Interlibrary loan librarian (533-6555, extension 3723) immediately should requested materials no longer be needed.
+BORROWERS ARE RESPONSIBLE FOR READING THE Interlibrary Loan Policy document.
+A fee of $2.50 or $5:00 (depending on the lending library) for non-pickup of the requested items will be charged to your account.
+Please call the Interlibrary loan librarian (717-533-6555, extension 3723) immediately should requested materials no longer be needed.
 If the request can be cancelled before the items are sent by the lending library, this fee will be waived.

 How long will it take to receive my book?

 Delivery of ILL items can take from 1 – 6 weeks depending on the location of the book, its availability at the lending library and the lending library’s response time.

 How will I know when my materials arrive?

 Patrons will be notified by telephone when materials are ready to be picked up at the library.
 While library staff will attempt to speak directly with the borrower, it is often necessary to leave a message either with another individual answering at the number listed on the request form, or on an answering machine.
 We recommend that messages be checked regularly as we are unable to request a previously received item for a period of six months.
 Patrons will also be notified if we are cannot obtain an item.
 At this time we are unable to offer email notification.

 The loan period for all ILL materials is determined by the lending library, generally from 2 – 6 weeks.